Exposing Local Web Server To Internet Using Ngrok

 In this article, we will talk about how to expose a local web server to the internet using Ngrok.

-I was recently working on some bot framework applications where I wanted to test that my bot application was working properly with different available channels like Facebook messenger, Skype etc. But there was one problem.
+I was recently working on some bot framework applications where I wanted to test that my bot application was working properly with different available channels like Facebook Messenger, Skype etc. But there was one problem.
 Before I could integrate my bot with different channels, I needed to publish my bot application and register it on http://dev.botframework.com/ site.
-Also the endpoint should support HTTPS.
+Also, the endpoint should support HTTPS.
 This is where ngrok comes into play.

 ngrok http 3979 --host-header=localhost:3979

 As we can see in the above image, ngrok has created two tunnels for our local web server.
-Out of the two tunnels one tunnel supports HTTPS.
+Out of the two tunnels, one tunnel supports HTTPS.
 I can use the HTTPS URL to register my bot application and start testing.

-Let`s open up the https://c48d5aca.ngrok.io link in browser.
+Let`s open up the https://c48d5aca.ngrok.io link in the browser.
 Output is as shown below (F: 3)

 As we can see in the above image, my local web server which is running on port number 3979 is now exposed to the internet at https://c48d5aca.ngrok.io/ URL.
-If we go back to the command prompt, we can see the http request coming through the tunnel to our local web server as shown below (F: 4)
+If we go back to the command prompt, we can see the HTTP request coming through the tunnel to our local web server as shown below (F: 4)

 Bot Framework